-The Arc San Francisco is governed by a volunteer Board of Directors and led by key staff and members of our Client Advisory Committee.
-We also value the input and experience of our Family Coalition Members.
+The Arc San Francisco is governed by a volunteer Board of Directors and led by key staff and self-advocates.
+We also value the input and experience of our family members and client circles of support.

 Board of Directors